YDrall/ydrall.github.io/_posts/2020-02-13-source-code-lifecycle-of-hello-world-python.md

 In the end, pymain_run_python method is executed and it handles the python interpreter configuration and based on the configuration it decides whether it needs to run a command, module, file or stdin.
 As we are running a file, so pymain_run_file  method will be called and this method will open our program file and pass it to the next layer of the compiler by calling PyRun_AnyFileExFlags method.

 PyRun_AnyFileExFlags method is in Python/pythonrun.c.
 This module handles the logic of running python program files.
 Moving back to the implementation of PyRun_AnyFileExFlags, it uses some helper methods to determine the file type and other checks related execution of a file.
-After performing all validations and initialization it calls the main execution method: PyRun_AnyFileExFlags, this methods perform two final main steps of program execution:
+After performing all validations and initialization it calls the main execution method: PyRun_AnyFileExFlags, this method performs two final main steps of program execution:
 - Create an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree "AST").
 - And finally running the AST mod.